cram0/Pong/README.md

 ## Getting Started

+Simply use

-Simply use Z/S (AZERTY keyboards) // W/S (QWERTY keyboards) to go up/down.
+Z/S (AZERTY keyboards) or W/S (QWERTY keyboards) to go up/down

 ## Built With